 Flood 2024: The Road to Recovery

-The catastrophic flood of 2024 devastated homes, bridges, and infrastructure in many towns across southern Poland.
-Our mission is to help flood survivors return to normalcy—a task that presents numerous challenges.
-While the water has receded, the impact of the disaster remains severe, and support is still needed in the affected areas.
-We have undertaken long-term initiatives to restore the victims’ ability to live normal, peaceful lives.
+The catastrophic flood of 2024 destroyed homes, bridges, and infrastructure in many towns across southern Poland.
+We want to help flood victims return to normal life, and this task presents many challenges.
+Although the water has receded, the impact of the disaster remains severe, and support is still needed in the affected areas.
+We have undertaken long-term efforts to restore a sense of normalcy and stability for those affected.

 What is the Situation?

-The flood that hit Poland in 2024 directly affected 2.38 million residents across over 749 localities in three voivodeships.
-The disaster struck particularly hard in Lower Silesia, where 11,502 buildings, including schools, kindergartens, and medical facilities, were damaged.
-The flood forced the evacuation of 6,544 people, and nearly 57,000 residents lost access to essential services and goods, such as medication, medical equipment, and transportation.
+The flood that struck Poland in 2024 directly affected 2.38 million residents across more than 749 towns in three provinces.
+The disaster hit Lower Silesia particularly hard, destroying 11 502 buildings, including schools, kindergartens, and medical facilities.
+The flood forced the evacuation of 6 544 people, while nearly 57 000 residents lost access to essential services and goods such as medicine, medical equipment and transportation.

-The greatest needs are in the municipalities of Lądek-Zdrój and Stronie Śląskie, where the highest number of victims resides.
-Access to healthcare is especially strained in these areas, with a shortage of doctors and nurses, and primary healthcare centers (POZ) struggling with staffing and material shortages.
-Winter poses an additional challenge, as residents require warm clothing, bedding, heating fuel, and basic hygiene products to endure the season in dignified conditions.
+The greatest needs are in the municipalities of Lądek-Zdrój, Głuchołazy, and Stronie Śląskie, where the highest number of victims reside.
+In these areas, access to healthcare is severely limited—there is a shortage of doctors and nurses and Primary Healthcare Centers (POZ) are struggling with staffing and supply shortages.
+The winter period poses an additional challenge, as residents require warm clothing, bedding, fuel and basic hygiene products to endure the season in dignified conditions.

 What Are We Doing?